Home

 • Dual carriageways and single lanes separated from oncoming traffic by an island or crash barrier: 110 kph and 100 kph in rain

-• Single carriageways outside built-up areas: 90 kph and 80 kph in rain
+• Single carriageways outside town/village limits: 80 kph (since 2019)

 • Built up areas (towns and villages): 50 kph